Skip to main content

 Only if your work is really API-shaped.
 For local interactive coding, compare Pro and Max first.
 For CI, SDKs, backend agents, or auditable team automation, API billing is often the cleaner contract.

-Is /cost showing my Pro or Max bill?
+Is /cost or /usage showing my Pro or Max bill?

-No. Treat /cost as an API-style token cost estimate.
-Use /status to identify the active route, /stats to understand subscription usage patterns, and Console Usage for API billing.
+No. Treat a local dollar figure as an API-style token cost estimate.
+Use /status to identify the active route, /usage and Settings > Usage to understand subscription usage or usage-credit consumption, and Console Usage for API billing.

 How do I stop Claude Code from using my API key?